nsheff/docker/README.md

 rxgn ~/code/LOLA
 ```

-## `jim` - build and serve a Jekyll website from a container
+## `jekyll` - build and serve a Jekyll website from a container
-My `jim` container has Ruby, Jekyll, and friends, so I can serve up local jekyll sites for testing without installing Ruby and so forth.
+My `jekyll` container has Ruby, Jekyll, and friends, so I can serve up local jekyll sites for testing without installing Ruby and so forth.

 Serve up a jekyll site with:

 ```
-djserve path/to/blog
+cd path/to/blog
+jekyll serve
 ```

 Then visit the site at `http://localhost:4000/`